Solar eclipse of August 2, 1133

-The solar eclipse of August 2, 1133, also known as King Henry's Eclipse, was a total solar eclipse visible in North America, northwestern, central and southeastern Europe and the Middle East.
-The eclipse is number 43 in the Solar Saros 102 series.
+A total solar eclipse, also known as King Henry's Eclipse, occurred on August 2, 1133 over North America, northwestern, central and southeastern Europe and the Middle East.
+The eclipse was number 43 in the Solar Saros 102 series.
 The eclipse was widely regarded as a bad omen in England and Germany.

 Eclipse path and details

 The instant of the greatest eclipse took place at 12:24:22 terrestrial dynamical time (TD), which corresponds to 12:08:36 universal time (UT1).
 This was exactly one day after the Moon reached perigee.
 The Sun was during the eclipse in the constellation Leo.
 The synodic month in which the eclipse took place had a Brown Lunation Number of -9763.

 The solar eclipse of 2 August 1133 was a comparatively long total eclipse with a duration at the greatest eclipse of 4 minutes and 38 seconds.
 Its eclipse magnitude was 1.0652.

 Records of this eclipse have helped determine the historical rate of the deceleration of Earth's rotation.